 By the time the new millennium arrived, corporations and hip-hop became best friends.
 Rappers had all kind of projects outside the music industry: energy drinks, liquor brands, sneaker lines.
 And with the new status of rappers, jewelry evolved.
 Diamond chains symbolized allegiance and status, and grillz became popular in the mainstream.
 The term “bling bling” was naturalized into our vocabulary thanks to Cash Money signees.
 Now the most basic pieces of jewelry a famous rapper should have were more expensive than ever.
 For a full set of watch, chains, rings, you have to drop several hundreds of thousands dollars. (unless you shop at VVS Jewelry!)

-A lot has changed since the 70s, when hip-hop was originated, but one thing is for sure: jewelry is a staple in the rap industry still to this day and it will continue to evolve as the genre changes and reinvents itself.
+A lot has changed since the 70s, when hip-hop was originated, but one thing is for sure: men's hip-hop gold chain is a staple in the rap industry still to this day and it will continue to evolve as the genre changes and reinvents itself.
+Know more about the deal between VVS Diamonds and the hip-hop industry.